 More, but yeah.

-So for those of you that are interested in knowing more about how Bill is using mBraining in recovery after stroke, you can get in touch with them directly.
-Thank you so much, Bill, I’ve really appreciated having you on and getting to know you, you’re a little bit better.
+So, for those interested in knowing more about how Bill uses mBraining in recovery after a stroke, you can contact them directly.
+Thank you so much, Bill.
+I’ve appreciated having you on and getting to know you; you’re a little better.
 And have a great Friday.

 Thank you for doing what you’re doing.
 I truly appreciate you and the work that you do.
 It’s much needed.
 And it’s lovely that you’ve taken this opportunity to do this.
 Thank you, Beth,

 Thank you for listening to this episode of the podcast.
 I hope that you enjoyed it and got something out of it.
-If you feel that this is something that you might be interested in understanding more about or wanting to learn more about, just send me an email bill at recoveryafterstroke.com and I’ll answer any of your questions.
-Also, if you liked this episode, and you think that it is going to be useful for other people to listen to please do share it in your community.
-Wherever you go and communicate with other stroke survivors please let them know about this episode.
+If you feel that this is something you might be interested in understanding or want to learn more about, email me at recoveryafterstroke.com, and I’ll answer any of your questions.
+Also, if you liked this episode and think it will be helpful for others to listen to, please share it in your community.
+Please tell them about this episode wherever you go and communicate with other stroke survivors,

-And and just because I haven’t been asking, if you enjoyed this episode, please go across to iTunes and leave a five star review.
-It’s going to make the podcast more popular and it’s going to allow iTunes to move it up in the rankings so other stroke survivors can find it and hopefully, it can help them too.
+And just because I haven’t been asking, if you enjoyed this episode, please go to iTunes and leave a five-star review.
+It’s going to make the podcast more popular, and it’s going to allow iTunes to move it up in the rankings so other stroke survivors can find it, and hopefully, it can help them, too.

-Discover how to support your recovery after stroke go to RecoveryAfterStroke.com
+To discover how to support your recovery after a stroke, go to RecoveryAfterStroke.com.